Category: Fashion

 Why Chanel Spring 2026 RTW Feels Heavier Than It Looks

-Matthieu Blazy’s Structural Reset at Chanel There is a peculiar sensation that lingers after seeing—and more importantly, trying on—Chanel Spring 2026.
-At first glance, the collection appears firmly rooted in the visual grammar of spring.
-The lines are cleaner.
-The tweeds are shorter.
-The silhouettes are often boxier and more reduced.
-Some of the bags…
+Matthieu Blazy’s Structural Reset at Chanel A strange sensation stays after seeing — and more importantly, trying on — Chanel Spring 2026.
+The collection sits within the visual grammar of spring.
+Lines are cleaner.
+Tweeds are shorter.
+Silhouettes are often boxier.
+Some of the bags appear deliberately pressed into softness, as if their surfaces had…

 -